- My LS

-On 1 September 2021, the Solicitors Regulation Authority (SRA) will introduce a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).
+On 1 September 2021, the Solicitors Regulation Authority (SRA) introduced a new route to qualifying as a solicitor: the Solicitors Qualifying Examination (SQE).
 We explore the various routes that attract funding for the SQE.

-When it is introduced in September 2021, the total cost of the Solicitors Qualifying Examination (SQE) assessments will be £3,980.
+The total cost of the Solicitors Qualifying Examination (SQE) assessments is £3,980.

 - SQE1 – £1,558

 If you need to retake any of the assessments, the full price of the assessment will be required again in full.